 Those numbers have only grown since 2018, and modern food trends reflect that!
 More and more Americans are viewing food as medicine, and they’re searching for the perfect marriage of healthy fuel and fantastic flavor.

 Cassidee Dabney, chef of Blackberry Farm in Tennessee, says she uses mindful eating as her mantra.
 While she creates innovative dishes and updates her menu, her goal is “food to fuel the mind, body and spirit.”²

-Let’s talk about the big 10 modern food trends that are going to excite and inspire consumers:
+Let’s talk about the big 10 current food trends that are going to excite and inspire consumers: